proceduralia/proceduralia.github.io/publications.md

   <em>Conference on Neural Information Processing Systems</em>, 2023. <br>
   <details>
     <summary> <b> Behind the scenes </b> </summary>
-    <p> <i> Motivated by new discoveries about the empirical science of deep reinforcement learning, we started discussing about techniques for discovering other phenomena and advancing our understanding of neural network-based agents.
+    <p> <i> Motivated by new discoveries about the empirical science of deep reinforcement learning, we started discussing techniques for discovering other phenomena and advancing our understanding of neural network-based agents.
 After some attempts and after building an appropriate experimental framework, we came to the conclusion that the lens of the return landscape was a good one for our goal.
 Funnily enough, we found some new interesting phenomena right when we stopped searching for them.
 I learned a lot about how to do understanding-oriented science. </i> </p>
   </details>
 </div>